What Is The Ohio Teacher of the Year Program?

 Each Territory Lead facilitates a committee to review applications and select one State Board District Teacher of the Year

 Each State Board District Teacher of the Year moves forward as a candidate in the state-level Ohio Teacher of the Year selection process.
-A selection committee, identified by the Department, reviews the online applications and selects up to five state finalists.
+A selection committee, identified by the Department, reviews the online applications and selects four state finalists.
 Each finalist will present a mock keynote and interview with a panel of education stakeholders.
 This panel follows a process outlined by the Department to confirm the final selection of the Ohio Teacher of the Year.
 Finally, the Department nominates the selected teacher for consideration as the National Teacher of the Year.

 The Ohio Teacher of the Year is nominated by the Department to the National Teacher of the Year selection, sponsored by the Council of Chief State School Officers (CCSSO).
 A selection committee reviews applications from every State Teacher of the Year selecting four national finalists to interview.
 If selected as the National Teacher of the Year, the Ohio Teacher of the Year is then released from classroom duties for one year to travel nationwide as a spokesperson and advocate for the teaching profession.